CHOC’s speech pathologists helped Warren learn how to suck and swallow during his stay at the NICU using the sham feeding program.

 Shortly after birth, Angelina was diagnosed with polymicrogyria.
-She remains under the care of many CHOC clinicians.
-Part of her treatment includes working with a speech and language pathologist, helping her eat by mouth.
+She remains under the care of many expert CHOC clinicians.

-Lily’s big sister, Makenna loved her before she was even born.
-Seeing the way CHOC’s rehabilitation services team cared for Lily inspired her to give back.
+Lily’s sister, Makenna loved her before she was even born.
+Seeing the way CHOC’s rehab team members cared for Lily inspired her to give back.

-When Noah was born last May, his parents Lauren and John were expecting a healthy baby boy.
-They were shocked to learn that prenatal ultrasounds had missed several heart defects.
-Lauren, a CHOC occupational therapist, knew that CHOC was the right place to care for him.
+Noah’s parents were shocked to learn that prenatal ultrasounds had missed several heart defects.
+Mom knew that CHOC was the right place to go.

-When Rayann was 16 months old, he caught what looked like a simple cold.
+When Rayann was 16 months old, he caught what seemed like a cold.
 Soon, he was in CHOC’s pediatric intensive care unit fighting for his life.
-Now four years old, he is in Transitional Kindergarten and inspires those around him with his strength and courage to overcome so much at a young age.